nwoltman/node-mysql-plus/README.md

 <a name="PoolPlus"></a>

 ## PoolPlus ⇐ <code>Pool</code>
-A class that extends the `mysql` module's `Pool` class with the ability to define tables.
+A class that extends the `mysql` module's `Pool` class with the ability to define tables and perform queries and transactions using promises.

 **Extends:** <code>Pool</code>
 **See**: [Pool](https://github.com/mysqljs/mysql#pooling-connections)